-This blog is my personal slice of the web, where I’m off the clock and free to rant about whatever’s currently making the most noise in my goofy little mind.
+This blog is my personal slice of the web, where I’m off the clock and free to wander.
 I’m glad you stopped by!
-Be silly with me.

 If you’re looking for my actual work and what I do, check me out here: